-Dove Cameron Looks Stunning In Form-Fitting Strapless Dress
+Dove Cameron Looks Stunning In Formfitting Strapless Dress

-Dove Cameron is celebrating a big milestone by showing fans a stunning snap of her in a form-fitting strapless dress.
+Dove Cameron celebrated a big milestone by showing fans a stunning snap of herself in a form-fitting strapless dress.

 The actress and singer took to Instagram to post a message thanking supporters for helping the music video for her new single “We Belong” quickly reach 1 million views.
 Cameron shared a picture from the filming, showing her wearing a strapless pink dress that showed off her curves.
 The singer wrote in the caption that she was “humbled and perplexed” by all the support her fans had shown her.